viraatdas/BitGrok/README.md

 ## What?

-1. Grok inspired model using ternary weights
+1. Grok inspired model using 1 bit weights

 ## Inspiration